thoughtback/rich-markdown-editor/README.md

 # rich-markdown-editor

-A React and [Prosemirror](https://prosemirror.net/) based editor that powers [Outline](http://getoutline.com) and can also be used for displaying content in a read-only fashion.
+A React and [Prosemirror](https://prosemirror.net/) based editor that powers [Thoughtback](https://thoughtback.com) and can also be used for displaying content in a read-only fashion.
 The editor is WYSIWYG and includes formatting tools whilst retaining the ability to write markdown shortcuts inline and output plain Markdown.
 See the **[Live Demo Storybook](https://thoughtback.github.io/rich-markdown-editor/)**.

 > Important Note: This project is **not attempting to be an all-purpose Markdown editor**.
-It is built for the [Outline](http://getoutline.com) knowledge base, and whilst others are welcome to fork or use this package in your own products, development decisions are centered around the needs of Outline.
+It is built for the [Thoughtback](https://thoughtback.com) app, and whilst others are welcome to fork or use this package in your own products, development decisions are centered around the needs of Thoughtback.

+## Special Thanks

+This project was originally created by [Outline](https://getoutline.com) and [Tom Moor](https://github.com/tommoor).
+Thank you for the massive contribution and your love for beautiful editing experiences. ❤️

 ## Usage